RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK11200/Overview/README.md

 ## Product Description

 **RAK11200** is a **WisBlock Core** module for RAK **WisBlock** based on Espressif ESP32-WROVER.
 It is a powerful, generic WiFi-BLE MCU module that targets a wide variety of applications.
-There are two CPU cores that can be individually controlled and the CPU clock frequency is adjustable from 80&nbsp;MHz to 240&nbsp;MHz.
-The Low Power Deep-Sleep current of ESP32-WROVER is about 10&nbsp;uA.
-This makes the **RAK11200** an ultra-low power communication solution. **RAK11200** can be comfortably programmed with the Arduino IDE or PlatformIO.
+There are two CPU cores that can be individually controlled and the CPU clock frequency is adjustable from 80 MHz to 240 MHz.
+The Low-Power Deep-Sleep current of ESP32-WROVER is about 10 µA.
+This makes the **RAK11200** an ultra-low-power communication solution. **RAK11200** can be comfortably programmed with the Arduino IDE or PlatformIO.

 ## Product Features

 * Two low-power Xtensa® 32-bit LX6 microprocessors
-* Up to 240&nbsp;MHz CPU clock
+* Up to 240 MHz CPU clock
 * Built-in PCB antenna
-* 4&nbsp;MB External SPI Flash, 520&nbsp;KB RAM
+* 4 MB External SPI Flash, 520 KB RAM
-* 8&nbsp;MB SPI Pseudo static RAM (PSRAM)
+* 8 MB SPI Pseudo static RAM (PSRAM)
-* WiFi 802.11 b/g/n (802.11n up to 150&nbsp;Mbps)
+* WiFi 802.11 b/g/n (802.11n up to 150 Mbps)
 * Bluetooth v4.2 BR/EDR and BLE specification
 * Rich set of peripherals: RTC, UART, I2C, SPI, SD card interface
-* Low power Deep Sleep mode
+* Low-power Deep-Sleep mode

 ## Prerequisites

-To use a **RAK11200**, you need at least a **WisBlock Base** to plug the module in. **WisBlock Base** is the power supply for the **RAK11200** module and has the programming/debug interface.
+To use a **RAK11200**, you need at least a [WisBlock Base](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK5005-O/Overview/#product-description) to plug the module in. **WisBlock Base** is the power supply for the **RAK11200** module and has a programming/debug interface.

 :::warning ⚠️ WARNING
 - Make sure to fix the module with the screws to ensure a proper function.